SafdarJamal/gatsby-bootcamp-blog/README.md

 - Minimal responsive design
 - Blazing fast loading times thanks to pre-rendered HTML and automatic chunk loading of JS files Separate components for everything
-- Perfect score on Lighthouse for SEO, Accessibility and - Performance
+- Perfect score on Lighthouse for SEO, Accessibility, and Performance

 ## Prerequisites